 Gold falls as cash dash, strong US dollar override stimulus

-[BENGALURU] Gold prices fell on Monday as investors stockpiled cash, with a rising numbers of coronavirus-led national lockdowns threatening to overshadow stimulus measures from global central banks to combat the pandemic's economic damage.
+GOLD prices fell on Monday as investors stockpiled cash, with a rising number of coronavirus-led national lockdowns threatening to overshadow stimulus measures from global central banks to combat the pandemic's economic damage.

-Spot gold slipped 0.6 per cent to US$1,488.35 per ounce by 0641 GMT, after rising as much as 3.1 per cent in the previous session on a wave of stimulus.
+Spot gold slipped 0.6 per cent to US$1,488.00 per ounce by 0825 GMT, after rising as much as 3.1 per cent in the previous session on a wave of stimulus.

 "(Investors) are winding up their positions.
 It's not technical or fundamental - it's all panic."